Toby7658/History-Onics/README.md

 ## Videos

-Videos have been incorporated as part of the Visit Pages for each county with in Provences.
-All video material have been sources via Youtube.
+Videos have been incorporated as part of the Visit Pages for each county within Provinces.
+All video material has been sourced via Youtube.
 Each video provides information as per the county it is relating to.
-The videos were originally to be placed on the left-hand-side of the page, however, this was not as visually appealing as when it is placed on the right.
+The videos were originaly to be placed on the left-hand side of the page, however, this was not as visually appealing as when it is placed on the right.
 Each video is responsive on all screens and will play within the page, without increasing in size.
 Videos are sourced from:

 * [Youtube - County By County Show](https://www.youtube.com/results?sp=mAEB&search_query=county+by+county+ireland+show)
 * [Youtube - The Heart of Ireland](https://www.youtube.com/embed/2dWYJkQlDg0)
 * [Youtube - Kerry by a Local](https://www.youtube.com/embed/zDWJL6rLnes)